 - The massive park is consistently listed as a must-see for visitors.
 Our tour highlights all the park’s best including Chain of Craters Road, natural steam vents, and views of the new Halemau’mau Crater.

 - Rainbow Falls – One of “The Best Waterfalls in Hawaii” in every guidebook and blog.
 Witness one of the most famous Big Island waterfalls up close and personal!

-- Kona Coffee Tour & Tasting – Coffee tours are rated one of the “Top 5 Things to Do on the Big Island” by Hawaii Guide.
-Take your own Kona coffee tour, sample a variety of locally grown, premium coffees and teas.
+- Kona Coffee Tour & Tasting – Coffee tours are rated one of the “Top 5 Things to Do on the Big Island” by the Hawaii Guide.
+Take your own Kona coffee tour, and sample a variety of locally grown, premium coffees and teas.

 - Waipio Valley Lookout – Take in a spectacular view of the Hamakua Coast on the way to the most famous lookout on the island.

 - Punalu’u Bake Shop –The Southernmost bakery in the United States!
-But that’s not the only reason it’s favorite. .try the “ono” (delicious) malasadas to find out why they’re a must-visit
+But that’s not the only reason it’s a favorite. .try the “ono” (delicious) malasadas to find out why they’re a must-visit

 Big Island Circle Tour